fabxc/etcd_exporter/README.md

 # etcd_exporter

-This is a simple server that frequently scrapes statistics from all members of an etcd cluster and exposes them for to be scraped by Prometheus.
+This is a simple server that frequently scrapes statistics from etcd and exposes them to be scraped by Prometheus.
+The etcd exporter can be run in single-mode in which it exports all running etcd nodes through one exporter instance.
+The default, however, monitors a single instance which allows to also export process information.

 [![Build Status](https://travis-ci.org/fabxc/etcd_exporter.png?branch=master)](https://travis-ci.org/fabxc/etcd_exporter) etcd 2.0.x